 How Enforceable is Your Covenant Not to Compete in New Jersey?

-When evaluating the legality of such employment-related covenants, the courts in New Jersey will likely take notice of the economic consideration given to the employee in exchange for the post-employment restriction(s) and the claimed necessary interest of the employer seeking to be protected.
+When evaluating the legality of such employment-related covenants, the courts in New Jersey will likely consider the economic consideration given to the employee in exchange for the post-employment restriction(s) and the claimed necessary interest of the employer seeking protection.
 If the covenant is demanded after your employment has started, namely, the continued right to remain employed by the employer, additional consideration should generally be given to the employee to support the restraint(s).

 The length of time that a restrictive covenant is claimed to be enforceable should also be closely evaluated.
-Restrictions that impose unreasonable time and geography prohibitions are at risk of being nullified or significantly curtailed if contested in the courts of NJ.
-Geographical limitations on competition only cover the territory or competitive marketplace where an employee’s skill and/or knowledge will pose a direct and provable threat to the employer.
+Restrictions that impose unreasonable time and geography prohibitions are at risk of being nullified or significantly curtailed if contested in the courts of New Jersey.
+Geographical limitations on competition apply only to the territory or competitive marketplace where an employee’s skill and/or knowledge pose a direct and provable threat to the employer.
 A general prohibition against all employment and competition against a former employer will not be enforced under NJ law.

 There are, however, legitimate employer interests that are recognized in NJ as protectable.
 They include: